-Over the last 2 years I have been immersed in wine, organic wine every day, wine tasting, wine sales, people working in wine.
+Over the last 2 years I have been immersed in wine, organic wine every day at Organic Wine Club, wine tasting, wine sales, people working in wine.
 It’s just really always wine, wine and more wine.

 But with my life before this I have always had wine as part of life somehow, and you end up collecting funny and quirky stories and wine related topics.
 So, I thought I’d share some of them.